bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 }
 ```

 There is also a {{rust_type(type="trait" crate="bevy_pbr" version="0.6.0" name="SpecializedMaterial")}} variant, which enables "specializing" shaders and pipelines using custom per-entity keys.
 This extra flexibility isn't always needed, but when you need it, you will be glad to have it!
+For example, the built in StandardMaterial uses specialization to toggle whether or not the Entity should receive lighting in the shader.

 We also have big plans to make {{rust_type(type="trait" crate="bevy_pbr" version="0.6.0" name="Material" plural=true)}} even better:
 * **Bind Group derives**: this should cut down on the boilerplate of passing materials to the GPU.